In tough times, Nobel prize to feel further pinches

 The drive to conserve capital has already meant renegotiating deals from suppliers such as airlines, restaurants and hotels ahead of this week's ceremonies.
 Organisers have even cut the number of cars ferrying guests around Stockholm.

-For more than a century the foundation has managed the roughly $450 million (279.4 million pounds) capital that forms the base for the awards, given for excellence in the fields of science, literature and peace and donated in the will of dynamite inventor Alfred Nobel.
+For more than a century the foundation has managed the roughly $450 million capital that forms the base for the awards, given for excellence in the fields of science, literature and peace and donated in the will of dynamite inventor Alfred Nobel.

 But in recent years it has faced tougher times.